 Do I have the right to get and amend my minor child's medical record?

 Generally, yes.
-As a parent or guardian, you generally have the right to get and amend your minor child's medical record.
-In Idaho, you usually have these rights when your child is younger than 18 years old.
+As a parent or guardian, you usually have the right to get and amend your minor child's medical record.
+In Indiana, you have these rights when your child is younger than 18 years old.